CharlesBedard/LEDN-Api/README.md

 - revert all operations that changed the db above.

 An even better solution would be to automatically retry transactions X number of times when this happens, so the person using the API doesn't even need to know that it failed once.

+# Tools and tests

+Here are some useful commands and tools setup in the project:

+- Prettier is setup to run automatically on save while using VsCode, but it can also be run using `npm run prettier`
+- ESLint is configured and can be run using `npm run lint`
+- Unit tests can be run using `npm run test` (I added a few unit tests for some helper functions)

 # Local environment setup
 Note: Docker is required in order to run this API locally